Charles Wooten: Arrest, trial and imprisonment

 Charles was arrested as a suspect in the murder on August 3 and held on $100,000, together with two alleged accomplices, 41-year-old Titus Henry Hill and 24-year-old Michelle Ann Matl.
 When he was brought to the crime scene as part of a routine inspection, investigators reported that he had no visible emotion during the entirety of the procedure.
 At his murder trial in June 1995, prosecutors claimed that the reason for the murder was that Wooten wanted to collect his father's life insurance, but a lack of substantiable evidence could not prove this claim.
-Wooten himself would plead guilty to the crime in exchange for a life term with a possibility of parole after he has served 35 years of his sentence.
-This outcome came as a disappointment to some family members, who wished that he had been sentenced to death for their father's murder.
+Wooten later pleaded guilty in exchange for a life term with a possibility of parole after he has served 35 years of his sentence.
+This outcome came as a disappointment to most of his family members, who wanted him sentenced to death for their father's murder.

-As of February 2022, Wooten remains incarcerated at the J. Dale Wainwright Unit in Lovelady, with a projected parole date in 2028.
+As of June 2023, Wooten remains incarcerated at the J. Dale Wainwright Unit in Lovelady, with a projected parole date in 2028.